dowjones/gulp-bundle-assets/examples/custom-transforms/readme.md

 # custom-transforms

-This example shows how to use `gulp-bundle-assets` in conjunction with many custom gulp plugins.
+This example shows how to use `gulp-bundle-assets` in conjunction with many other gulp plugins.
-These transforms are run at the beginning of the bundle phase, before the files are minified and combined.
+These custom transforms are run at the beginning of the bundle phase, before the files are minified and combined.

 NOTE: any plugin you wish to use should support [sourcemaps](https://github.com/floridoo/gulp-sourcemaps), otherwise it will break the resulting sourcemaps generation.